n4ss1m/algerian-cities/README.md

 composer require kossa/algerian-cities
 ```

-Next, publish the migrations and seeders by running the install command:
+Next, publish the migrations and seeders by running the installation command:

 ```bash